AntonySJohn/UTuber/README.md

 1. Fork and Clone this repo to your device

-2. open your terminal and go to the directory in which cloned repo is stored
+2. Open your terminal and go to the directory in which cloned repo is stored

 3. <i>pip install pytube3</i>